andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

 This readme includes various screenshots, but you can view the interactive dashboard [here].

-The dataset was taken from Kaggle, thanks to user [JackDaoud].
+The dataset was taken from Kaggle, thanks to user [JackDaoud]:
->"**The is a CSV file of 2240 observations (customers) with 28 variables related to marketing data.**
+>**The is a CSV file of 2240 observations (customers) with 28 variables related to marketing data.**
 >More specifically, the variables provide insights about:
 >
 >- Customer profiles
 >- Products purchased
 >- Campaign success (or failure)
->- Channel performance"
+>- Channel performance

 ## Approach